Bradford Banta

-Bradford Banta (born December 14, 1970) is a former American football tight end and long snapper in the National Football League (NFL).
+Bradford Banta (born December 14, 1970) is an American former professional football tight end and long snapper in the National Football League (NFL).

 College career

 Banta was a two-year starter at tight end for USC Trojans (1989–93), as well as a four-time letter-winner.
 He earned Honorable Mention All-Pac-10 Conference honors as a junior and senior and received his bachelor's degree in communications with a minor in sociology in 1993.

 Professional career

-Banta was drafted in the 4th round of the 1994 NFL Draft, 106 overall, by the Indianapolis Colts.
-He then went on and played from 1994 to 2004 for the Indianapolis Colts, the New York Jets, the Detroit Lions, and the Buffalo Bills.
-He is noted for committing two unnecessary roughness penalties on a Monday Night Football matchup against the Miami Dolphins in 2000.
+Banta was selected in the fourth round of the 1994 NFL draft, 106 overall, by the Indianapolis Colts.
+He went on and played from 1994 to 2004 for the Indianapolis Colts, the New York Jets, the Detroit Lions, and the Buffalo Bills.
+He is noted for committing two unnecessary roughness penalties in a Monday Night Football matchup against the Miami Dolphins in 2000.

 Banta served as a long snapper for a majority of his career, and played exclusively on special teams with the Lions.
 He had previously played tight end in offensive situations for the Colts.

-After his playing days, Banta worked with as a supervisor for George Wright Construction for a year and in Chase’s Home Financial Division for nearly two years in Chattanooga, Tennessee.
+After his playing days, Banta worked with as a supervisor for George Wright Construction for a year and in Chase's Home Financial Division for nearly two years in Chattanooga, Tennessee.